 WHIPLASH AFTER A CAR ACCIDENT – MN PERSONAL INJURY LAWYER

 Whiplash is caused by a type of impact that is common in car accidents.
 Any impact that causes sudden, forceful movement of the head and neck may lead to whiplash.
-Whiplash injuries are most likely with side-impact road crashes.
+However, whiplash injuries are most likely with side-impact road crashes.

 Car Crash can lead to a type of neck injury called whiplash – MN Attorney

 Whiplash is an injury to the soft tissues of the neck, such as the muscles.
 Typical features include neck pain that may spread to include a shoulder or arm.
-Headache is another symptom of whiplash.
+Naturally, headache is a common symptom of whiplash.

 Doctors will first rule out or treat other more serious problems before diagnosing a case of whiplash.